vogdb/english-study-plan/grammar.md

   We were made to wait for two hours. (= They made us wait ...)
 - These verbs can be followed by **-ing or to...** with no difference of meaning: begin start continue intend bother It started raining = it started to rain
+- **remember + -ing**
+  I remember doing something = I did it and now I remember this.
+  I remembered to do something = I remembered that I had to do it, so I did it.
+- **Try to** and **try + -ing**
+  I tried to move the table but it was too heavy (*attempt to do*, in this case *to move*) I tried moving the table to the other side (*attempt was done as a test/experiment*) Try pressing the green button if smth does not work (*try as an experiment*)
+- **Need to** and **need + -ing**
+  I need to get more exercise (it is necessary for me to do it) Do you think this jacket needs cleaning? (needs to be cleaned)
+- **help to do** = **help do**
+  Everybody helped (to) clean up
+- I **can't help doing** something = I can't stop myself doing it She tried to be serious, but she couldn't help laughing I'm sorry I'm so nervous.
+I can't help it.
+(I can't help being nervous)
+- **like, love, hate**.
+When you talk about repeated actions, you can use **-ing or to ...** after them.
+But!
+We use **-ing** (not to ...) when we talk about a situation that already exists (or existed)
+  General.
+Stephanie hates flying or Stephanie hates to fly.
+  Situation exists now.
+Paul lives in Berlin now.
+He likes living there.
+  Did you like being a student?
+  I like doing something = I do it and I enjoy it
+  I Like to do something = I think it is a good thing to do, but I don't necessarily enjoy it
+- Would **like / love / hate / prefer** are usually followed by **to**
+- I **would like to have done** something = I regret now that I didn't or couldn't do it.

+### Prefer / Rather
+- You can use **prefer to (do)** or **prefer -ing** to say what you prefer in general I prefer to live in the country = I prefer living in the country
+- I prefer something to something else
+  I prefer basketball to football
+- I prefer **doing** something to **doing** something else I prefer driving to flying
+- I prefer **to do** something **rather than (do)** something else I prefer to drive rather than travel by train
+  He prefers to live in the country rather than in a city
+- We use **would prefer** to say what somebody wants in a specific situation (not in general).
+Would prefer **to do** something (not usually would prefer doing)
+  I'd prefer to drive today.
+(In general.
+I prefer to drive)
+- **Would rather** (do) = **would prefer** (to do).
+We use **would rather** + infinitive I would rather drive = I would prefer to drive
+  I'd rather not go out this evening
+  I'd rather stay at home tonight than go to the cinema.
+- I'd rather somebody did something (not I'd rather somebody do).
+In this structure we use the past (drove, did etc.), but the meaning is present not past.
+  I'd rather you made dinner now. (not I'd rather you make but I'd rather make dinner now.)
+  I'd rather you didn't tell anyone what I said
+  Are you going to tell Anna what happened?
+No. I'd rather she didn't know.

+#### Preposition + -ing
+- if a **preposition** (in/for/about etc.) is followed by a verb, the verb ends in **-ing**. **to** can also be a preposition and we must use **-ing**
+  Are you interested in working for us?
+  Instead of eating home, we went to a cafe
+  I am not good at studying
+  Before going out, I phoned Sarah = Before I went out...
+  I ran 10 km without stopping
+  Are you looking forward **to** going on holiday?
+  I'm fed up with people telling me what to do
+- verb + **preposition** + object. **approve, stop** have some special cases I'm thinking about buying a house
+  They accused us of not telling the truth
+  I don't approve of people killing animals
+  You can't stop me from doing what I want

+#### Be/get used to something
+- **be used to** something = it is not new or strange.
+We use **-ing** after it.
+  She wasn't used to driving on the left.
+She had to get used to it.
+She got used to driving on the left after some practice.
+Now she is used to driving on the left.
+Also she will get used to driving on the right when she returns in the States.
+- I **used to do** something vs I **am used to doing** We used to live in a village.
+We moved to London a few years ago and had to get used to living in the big city.

+### To..., for..., so that
+- **To...** tells us the purpose of something: why somebody does/has/needs something or why something exists.
+We use it to explain
+  This letter is to confirm the decisions we made
+  I phoned the restaurant to reserve a table
+  I need something to open this bottle with
+- **money/time/chance/opportunity/energy/courage (etc.)** to do something
+  Do you have much opportunity to practise your English?
+  I need a few days to think about your proposal.
+- **for..** and **to..**
+  We stopped for petrol = We stopped to get petrol
+  I had to run for the bus = I had to run to catch the bus I use this brush for washing the dishes = to wash the dishes (General) I went into the kitchen to wash the dishes (Not washing cause we explain why somebody does something) What did you do that for?
+- We use **so that** (not **to**...) when the purpose is negative.
+With **can** and **could**. **that** can be omitted.
+  Eat something now so (that) you won't (or don't) get hungry later.
+  She's learning English so (that) she can study in Canada.

+### Adjective + to
+  It is difficult to understand him = He is difficult to understand.
+  This is a difficult question to answer. (adjective + noun + to)
+- Adjective + **of you to**
+  It was nice of you to take me to the airport.
+- **Sorry to... surprised to**
+  Was Julia surprised to see you?
+- **The first** / **the next** (etc.) + to ...
+  I was the only one to arrive on time.
+- **sure/certain...** to happen
+  He is sure to forget things
+  There is likely to be a lot of traffic

 ### Articles
 - Articles before countable